corona-warn-app/cwa-server/CONTRIBUTING.md

 You are welcome to contribute code in order to fix a bug or to implement a new feature.

-The following rule governs code contributions:

-* Contributions must be licensed under the [Apache 2.0 License](LICENSE)

 ## Contributing Documentation

 You are welcome to contribute documentation to the project.

-The following rule governs documentation contributions:

-* Contributions must be licensed under the same license as code, the [Apache 2.0 License](LICENSE)

 ## Pull Request Checklist